WangYiYeFei/WangYiYeFei.github.io/index.md

 ## 文章列表

--	**Wang Y F**, Wang C G. Mechanics of Strain-limiting Wrinkled Kirigami for Flexible Devices: High Flexibility, Stretchability and Compressibility. **International Journal of Solids and Structures**, 2022, 238: 111382.
+-	**Wang Y F**, Wang C G. Mechanics of strain-limiting wrinkled kirigami for flexible devices: High flexibility, stretchability and compressibility. **International Journal of Solids and Structures**, 2022, 238: 111382.

 -	**Wang Y F**, Wang C G. Buckling of ultrastretchable kirigami metastructures for mechanical programmability and energy harvesting. **International Journal of Solids and Structures**, 2021, 213: 93-102.